-- Describe a framework for decision making and risk management in avalanche terrain.
+- Describe and implement a framework for decision making and risk management in avalanche terrain.

 Students can expect to learn to prepare for and carry out a backcountry trip in and around avalanche terrain, introduced to risk management tools and mentored in basic decision making while in the field and an introduction and practice of rescue techniques required to find and dig up a buried person.

 A final debrief includes a knowledge quiz to test student comprehension and to give feedback to instructors on instructional tools.
 Students are encouraged and counseled on how to apply the skills learned and told that no course can fully guarantee safety, either during or after course completion.
-A link is made to a future AIARE Level 2 course.
+A link is made to a future JHOLI Avalanche Level 2 course.